A unique display of glass and paint

-Have you ever know that Persia Empires have been using glass for over 4000 years?
+Have you ever known that Persia Empires have been using glass for over 4000 years?
 And you can see this glass in a museum by the name the glassware and ceramics!
-You can find the rare collection of glass and clay in this interesting museum with a unique building and architecture.
+You can find a rare collection of glass and clay in this interesting museum with a unique building and architecture.
 You will see objects dating from the 4th millennium BC. until today as well as the glassworks of the 1st millennium BC. until the contemporary era.

-The museum was opened in 1980 and was registered in the list of national heritage in 1998.
+The museum was opened in 1980 and was registered on the list of national heritage in 1998.
 The main museum, which covers an area of 1040 square meters, is a two-story octagonal building with suspended pillars and a basement.
 The architectural style of the building is a mixture of traditional Iranian style and 19th-century European architecture.
 The first floor is launched to the second one by wooden steps in the Russian style. some parts of the basement's walls are decorated with traditional big tiles.
 Double windows are used in the building's architecture instead of the terrace and wooden doors were installed behind the windows to regulate the light and temperature of the building's interior.
 The exterior and interior of the museum include decorations such as bricks, plasters, mirrors, and inlays.

 About 50 types of brickworks of different designs and with different geometric and floral motifs were used outside the building and remember you the fine arts of the Seljuk era.